 Other people decide how they will use huge chunks of their time, every single day.
 Other people decide who they spend their time with.
 Add to this the fact that their brains are still developing, and it’s easy to see why many kids struggle with anxiety.
 Luckily there are some simple steps you can take towards helping kids cope with anxiety!

-Give kids structure
+Give kids structure to prevent anxiety

 When kids know what to expect when, they feel like they have more control over the situation, and because they know what to expect they are less likely to do things that will leave them feeling upset or embarrassed.

-Choices are an easy way for kids to feel like they have some control over a situation.
+Choices offer an opportunity for kids to feel like they have some control over a situation.
 Even when they are given two choices they don’t particularly like, they at least get to choose between two different options.

-Give kids down time
+Give kids down time to process worries

-Kids are exposed to all sorts of information and situations they have never seen before every single day.
-They need down time to process new information, and to evaluate feelings.
-Having time to sort through new facts and feelings helps kids stay calm and allows them to figure out how to react to new situations.
+Providing down time to process new information helps a child with anxiety sort through information and evaluate feelings.
+Sorting through new facts and feelings helps kids stay calm.
+This time also allows them to figure out how to react to new situations.

 Give kids responsibility